Leanplum/Leanplum-ContentCardsDemo/README.md

 # Leanplum-PersistentContentDemo
-Android Demo on how to use Leanplum Variables and App Inbox to create content cards
+Android Demo on how to use Leanplum Variables and App Inbox to create persistent content

 You can instrument Leanplum variables to feed promotional content to your app’s activity in the form of banners.
 You can A/B test these variables, segment them and roll out them to a gradually increasing portion of your user-base.
+Or you can choose App Inbox implementation to take advantage of the out-of-the-box Campaigns functionalities.

 In the following example we will demonstrate how images can be added dynamically to a carousel view inside separate activities.